rauc/rauc/docs/using.rst

 .. rubric:: Pre-Install Hook

 The pre-install hook will be called right before the update procedure for the respective slot will be started.
-For slot types that represent a mountable file system, the hook will be executed with having the file system mounted.
+For target slot types that represent a mountable file system, the hook will be executed with the target slots' file system mounted.
+Note that a broken or unformatted target slot will currently cause the installation to be aborted with an error.

 .. code-block:: cfg